How to Tell Your Overprotective Parents You're Moving Out

-As much as you want to move out and no matter how it goes down, remember to look at it from your parents point of view.
-If you're the first child to move out, or the only one, it's no doubt going to be harder for you to break the news to them.
-The same is true if you're a girl, if you're moving in with a boyfriend/girlfriend or moving across states.
+As much as you want to move out and no matter how it goes down, remember to look at the situation from your parents' point of view.
+If you're the first child to move out, or the only one, it's no doubt going to be harder them to hear the news.
+The same is true if you're female, if you're moving in with a boyfriend/girlfriend, or if you plan to move far away.

 Make an effort to alleviate their fears by having a plan and thinking things over before you act on your decision.
 Be sure to let them know that you still love them and they're welcome to come by and visit.

 When did you tell your parents you were moving out?